 While I was undergoing the first chemotherapy treatments, I was encouraged by family members and friends to pursue a second opinion—which I did.
-I went to Karmanos Cancer Institute in Detroit where I saw Dr. Philip Philip.
+I went to Karmanos Cancer Institute in Detroit where I saw Dr. Philip Philip (now at Henry Ford Health).
 He told me point blank to go to the Medical College of Wisconsin, in Milwaukee, to see Dr. Douglas Evans or go to MD Anderson Cancer Center in Houston, Texas, to see Dr. Matthew Katz.
 I chose MD Anderson because my brother, Gary, lives about 50 miles from Houston.
 So, I traveled to Houston for a third opinion.
 Dr. Katz liked the course of my treatments back in Michigan and scheduled me for Whipple surgery in January of 2013.

 I returned home and to my doctor at Henry Ford.
 After I completed the first course of chemo, I was prescribed radiation for 28 days, with Dr. Munther Ajlouni.
 At the same time, I continued with chemo in pill form, in the morning and at night.
 I did the radiation/chemo in November and very early December 2012.
 After finishing the radiation treatments, I was allowed to let my body rest, to get ready for the January surgery.

 The Whipple surgery was very long and the recuperation period was difficult but “do-able.”
 My wife and I stayed in Texas for a good month after the surgery.
 I was on a feeding tube during this time.
 Traveling through the airport with a feeding tube was not as difficult as you would expect it to be.
 I asked Dr. Katz for a medical note, which we showed to TSA upon our arrival.
 I took advantage of the porters who take passengers by wheelchair.
 It made it easier for my wife and I to travel with our luggage and other personal items.